2016 Meals Tax Referendum

 Nov.
 8: Election Day.

-February 2017: If the meals tax referendum is on the Nov.
-8 ballot and passed by voters, the Board will hold a public hearing to adopt an ordinance establishing the rate and terms of the meals tax.
+February 2017: If the meals tax referendum is passed by voters, the Board will hold a public hearing to adopt an ordinance establishing the rate and terms of the meals tax.

 July 1, 2017: If the proposed meals tax referendum passes, it would become effective at the beginning of Fiscal Year 2018.